-Weirdly enough, I have had more luck meeting/seeing famous people while traveling rather than in my own
+Weirdly enough, I have had more luck meeting/seeing famous people while travelling rather than in my own

 city country.
 Being in India, where movie stars are often treated as Gods, means that whenever one is about to make a public appearance, you are guaranteed that there will be massive crowds, which for me is a big turn off.
-Now I have had the occasion brush with a celebrity or the other at parties, but i’m not one to socialize, so this is a once in a blue moon occurrence.
+Now I have had the occasional brush with a celebrity at parties, but I’m not one to socialise often, and so this is a once in a blue moon occurrence.

 Birmingham played host to the premiere of Steven Knight’s film Locke starring the talented Tom Hardy on 16th December 2014.
-I, along with my good friend Chris Byrne (@Cinematronix) were privileged enough to get last minute tickets thanks to the wonderful Jo Lumani (@JoLumani) and Lisa Smith (@preparedpr).
+I, along with my good friend Chris Byrne (@Cinematronix), was privileged enough to get last minute tickets thanks to the wonderful Jo Lumani (@JoLumani) and Lisa Smith (@preparedpr).

 This wasn’t my first premiere, so the craziness of the fans shouting and lining up on both sides of the red carpet didn’t come across as much of a surprise.
 Moreover, the event was a subtle affair, brilliantly managed, that placed focus primarily on the film, but not without the glamour that every premiere should rightfully have.

-In attendance was Steven Knight, the director of the film, and of course the one person that had a huge crowed lining up for hours, Tom Hardy, who gave a power performance playing Ian Locke in this underrated gem of a film.
+In attendance was Steven Knight, the director of the film, and of course the one person that had crowds lining up for hours, Tom Hardy.
+Hardy gives a powerful performance playing Ian Locke in this underrated gem of a film.

-Inside, each seat came equipped with popcorn, a pack of Malteasers – I love the British – and water.
-The film was initially introduced by the producer, director, and the actor in brief leaving the audience to view it without any preconceived notions.
-In the film, Tom Hardy, a common construction manager is faced with the toughest decisions of his life as he takes a life changing drive that lasts an hour and half.
+Inside, each seat came equipped with popcorn, a pack of Maltesers – I love the British – and water.
+The film was initially introduced by the producer, director, and the actor, in brief, leaving the audience to view it without any preconceived notions.
+In the film, Tom Hardy, a typical construction manager is faced with the toughest decisions of his life as he takes a life-changing drive that lasts an hour and a half.

-Following the film, Steven Knight and Tom Hardy sat down for a question and answer session that provided an insight into their viewpoints and thinking behind the making of the film and I must admit that hearing more about the origins of the story and what the people making it had in mind, not to mention the technical aspects behind the production, definitely makes one appreciate the movie all the more.
+Following the film, Steven Knight and Tom Hardy sat down for a question and answer session that provided insight into their thinking behind the making of the film.
+I must admit that hearing more about the origins of the story and what the people making it had in mind, not to mention the technical aspects behind the production, definitely makes one appreciate the movie more.

-Now, much before I got to attend the premiere of Locke, I had the opportunity to meet an an iconic actor as part of the premiere of a children’s film – which had a more worldwide release.
+Now, much before I got to attend the premiere of Locke, I had the opportunity to meet an iconic actor as part of The Lorax’s premiere.

-We’ve seen red carpets, we’ve even seen green, but the bright orange one, signifying the color of the film, welcomed everyone at the entrance of Birmingham’s Cineworld who were hosting the premier of the new animation, Lorax, based on the ever famous Dr. Seuss book.
+The sun was out, and orange with a dash of yellow was the colour of the day.
+We’ve seen red carpets, we’ve even seen green, but the bright orange one, signifying the tone of the film, welcomed everyone at the entrance of Birmingham’s Cineworld which was hosting the premiere of the new animation, based on the ever famous Dr Seuss book.
 The event also happened to be the very first UK premiere of a film outside of London, which meant bigger crowds and a lot of excitement in the air mixed with entertainment on the ground.

-My sources inside the theater, wife and daughter, informed me the ambiance was that of fun and frolic with cupcakes, candy-floss, sweets, Lorax mustaches, and other goodies, in abundance to keep the young and the young-at-heart pleasantly satisfied.
+My sources inside the theatre, wife and daughter, informed me the ambience was that of fun and frolic with cupcakes, candy-floss, sweets, Lorax moustaches, and other goodies, in abundance to keep the young and the young-at-heart pleasantly satisfied.

 Emile Heskey, Danielle Lloyd, members of the American Olympic Team, and Joe Egan were among the celebrities who walked down the orange carpet.
-Joe Egan, who has acted in the Sherlock Holmes films with a part in the Indian film Ra.One epitomizes the “big lovable” character especially when he said one of his dreams was to walk down the red carpet with his mum.
-Called “the toughest white man on the planet” by Mike Tyson he modestly talked about how he’s enjoying and loving slowly but surely rising up in the entertainment business making a name and mark for himself and can be seen next in the film Crying Wolf.
+Joe Egan, who has acted in the Sherlock Holmes films with a part in the Indian film Ra.One epitomises the “big lovable” character especially when he said one of his dreams was to walk down the red carpet with his mum.
+Called “the toughest white man on the planet” by Mike Tyson he modestly talked about how he’s enjoying and loving, slowly but surely, rising up in the entertainment business making a name and mark for himself.
+He can be seen next in the film Crying Wolf.